When the elevator doors opened, the teenager Pat was expecting to find inside smiled at her.

 Back in her bed and underneath the covers, J.J. wrestled with her disgust and her delight.
 Once again, she had done the math and solved the equation.
 She’d eavesdropped like she wasn’t supposed to, which had resulted in her seeing and hearing something she wasn’t meant to have seen or heard.
 But it wasn’t as if she didn’t already know the real story.
 It had simply been a matter of confirming the particulars for herself.

-Duncan said she had been wearing a fur, and she had been.
+Duncan said he saw her wearing a fur, and she had been.
 At home, the cold storage closet in the cellar was full of furs her mother no longer wore for what she said were ethical reasons.
 But she had put one on that afternoon.
 A sleek, fine sable.

 In nothing but that fur.

 Evidently.
-She came home in a hotel robe with no stockings.
+She came home wearing a hotel robe with no stockings.

 Are mothers supposed to do stuff like that?